 Most dev teams are going to make the technical decision internally.
-They likely have a process for making build vs buy decisions.
+They already have a process for making build vs buy decisions.

-These "build vs buy" decisions often look like a pros and cons list you would build out for decisions in your own life.
+This process likely looks like creating a pros and cons list similar to what you use for decisions in your own life.

-It all ends up being an expected value calculation, though devs (individual contributors) sometimes forget a few factors:
+It's an expected value calculation, though devs (individual contributors) sometimes forget:

 - Show them how to use your software